PrimexRick/NsfwDetection/README.md

 </p>

-**Please Notify That The Project Is Not Complete And Contains Errors**
+**Please Note That The Project Is Not Complete And Contains Errors**